Mountain lion seen prowling Simi Valley neighborhood after 1 dog killed, another attacked: Video

 SIMI VALLEY, Calif.
 (KABC) -- A mountain lion was seen prowling the streets of a Simi Valley neighborhood early Friday morning, the day after two dogs were attacked, one fatally, in the same area.

+A news videographer captured footage of the animal, wearing an apparent monitoring collar, about 1 a.m. in the area of Rising Star Ave and Moonshadow Street.
+The big cat was seen casually walking along a sidewalk as responding police officers kept a watchful eye from inside their patrol vehicles.

-Police on Thursday responded to two separate incidents of reported mountain lion sightings overnight in the 5400 and 5500 blocks of Evening Sky Drive.
+Police had previously responded to two separate incidents of reported mountain lion sightings overnight in the 5400 and 5500 blocks of Evening Sky Drive.

 The first call came in around 10 p.m.
 Wednesday after the suspected mountain lion attacked a dog, police say.
 The dog was taken to an area hospital where it continued to receive treatment Thursday morning.